officialcjunior/officialcjunior.github.io/content/bookshelf.md

 Insights about what's possible and how to shape our future in a modern industrial society like ours.

+#### 12 Rules for Life - Jordan Peterson
+A good-quality self-improvement book.
+The first chapter of the book, about the first rule, is one of the most inspiring words I've ever read.
+I liked how he connected history and evolution in that.
+Rest are pretty much like any other self-help books.

 #### The Power of Now – Eckhart Tolle
 The book looks at spiritual and meditative guidelines and insights of all major religions from a modern perspective.
 Some chapters—especially, the